-The Meroe camp is located in Bagarwyia, about 230 km north of Khartoum, overlooking the amazing Royal Necropolis where there a large number of Pyramids.
+The Meroe camp is located in Bagarwyia, about 230 km north of Khartoum, overlooking the amazing Royal Necropolis where there are a large number of Pyramids.

 Meroe was the southern capital of the Kushite Kingdom, or Napata/Meroitic Kingdom, that spanned the period c.
 800 BC. – c.
 350 AD.
-The culture of Meroe developed from the XXV Dynasty of the Ancient Egypt, and its importance gradually increased starting the so called “Meroitic Period”.
+The culture of Meroe developed from the XXV Dynasty of Ancient Egypt, and its importance gradually increased starting the so-called “Meroitic Period”.
 The Kingdom of Meroe is also known for the role of the Queens called “Candaces” who were as strong as their royal husbands as we can well see in the inscriptions found in the many temples and Kiosks.

-The Meroe camp has 22 twin bedded tents set on a concrete base.
+The Meroe camp has 22 twin-bedded tents set on a concrete base.

 Every tent has its own private restroom and shower which is located in a separate hut at the back of the tent.
-There is an indoor restaurant with a large paved area around to be able to eat outside in the pleasant spring evenings.
-There is also a veranda on the top of the restaurant to watch the sunset over the pyramids or to simply relax talking with the other guests of the camp before or after dinner.
+There is an indoor restaurant with a large paved area around it to be able to eat outside in the pleasant spring evenings.
+There is also a veranda on the top of the restaurant to watch the sunset over the pyramids or simply relax while talking with the other guests of the camp before or after dinner.